trbielec/zkviz/README.md

 python ./zkviz/build/lib/zkviz/zkviz.py ./roam-export/*.md
 ```

 Open the HTML file when complete.
+Rendering might take a while if your notes directory is large.

 The rest of the readme uses the pip package in a virtual environment.